godfuzz3r/osmo-nidc/configs/uhd_images/README.md

-All .bin files from here would be placed at /usr/share/uhd/images/ inside osmocom container
+## custom uhd firmware

+It's most commonly for USRP B200/B210 clones which uses different FPGA's.
+Place the custom firmware in ./configs/uhd_images/ and give it an appropriate name, such as usrp_b210_fpga.bin.
+It will be automatically placed in the /usr/share/uhd/images/ folder inside the osmocom container.

-The example usage is custom bin files for devices such as LibreSDR B210/B220, which would be automatically uploaded into fpga when would started osmo-trx-uhd
+The example usage is LibreSDR B220 mini (XC7A100T+AD9361) which use cusom fpga firmware.